 THE LIMITS OF DELIBERATE SOLITUDE

 You can isolate yourself from society, from people, from news, from expectations, from a lifestyle that does not suit you.
 Some do it for a time, to take a step back and better find themselves, some create different sustainable ways of living that align with their values, others do it for spiritual reasons and some just don’t want to be constantly overstimulated.
-People do it in various ways, but I believe the reason to be the same: there is undoubtedly a certain sense of peace and harmony that comes from solitude.
-You start to hear your true self, as opposed to everyone and everything that has been and is being imposed on you since you were born.
+People do it in various ways, but I believe the reason to be the same: there is undoubtedly a certain peace and harmony that comes from solitude.
+You start to hear your true self, as opposed to everyone and everything that has been imposed on you since you were born.

 Throughout all this, I simply forgot that it is in the little things such as human interaction that you get to experience the true essence of life.
 It’s not by hiding yourself from others and from the world that you’re going to find the answers.
 It’s by speaking up for yourself and honouring who you are.
-It’s by connecting with people that you can grasp the notion of joy and get to discover what existence is about.
+It’s by connecting with people that you experience joy and get to discover what existence is about.
 There has to be balance in everything and you don’t have to follow what others want all the time – you must actually protect your mental space to an extend - but you’ve also got to learn to appreciate people for what they are and acknowledge the value they bring to your life.
 Quite recently, I felt a huge relief, as if my work was done and I could go back into the world.
 I felt a loud and clear voice telling me that I am part of this physical world and here for a reason; and the loved ones in my life, are here by my side, for a reason too.
-I am an introvert, ambivert, anxioustt, spiritual, and highly sensitive person but I’m also vibrant, eccentric, creative and full of love and life.
+I am an introvert, anxious, spiritual, and highly sensitive person but I’m also vibrant, eccentric, creative and full of love and life.
 I must be fully present.
 Now.